 top of page

-Van Dyck’s work is often performative, responding to and affected by others, realities and surroundings.
+Her installations, often combining quilted or embroidered textile, voice, text, and ceremonial structure, create spaces that resist closure.
+They hold space for what cannot be easily seen, said, or resolved—allowing discomfort, ambiguity, and transformation to co-exist within shared forms.
 Working on the human relationship with mountains, she has completed residencies in China, Switzerland and Morocco.
-She received a development grant from the Flemish Government to conduct research into trance healing ceremonies in Brazil, Belgium, China, and Morocco, where she lived and worked for several years.
+She delved into the practice of trance healing ceremonies in Brazil, Belgium, China, and Morocco, where she lived and worked for several years.

 Van Dyck maximizes a poetic resourcefulness in her work, manifested in a partial loss of the documentary, to its recovery in the key of fiction.
 That is to say, her diaristic registrations and observations might be held to be documentary in nature—as if she were to shed light on forensic evidence for us—but are representational insofar as Van Dyck subtly adds additional mental building blocks in order to cope, grapple, face and translate these encounters.
 Her artistic registry and agency, in this sense, becomes a meticulous balance act of applying oneself to an environment and to make deductions from that application.
 Not to say reductions, or deconstructions, as to strip the things she encounters from their performance, but rather a type of constructivism that looks at how many performers are assembled in a subject—a mountain, for instance—and how many performers benefit from, and are needed to sustain its existence.